MonoidMusician/blog/sources/selective_applicatives_theory.md

 `(+++) :: p u x -> p v y -> p (u \/ v) (x \/ y)`{.haskell}

-We have a free structure, arrow-style now (where `p`{.haskell} should be a strong profunctor already):
+We have a free structure, arrow-style now (where `p`{.haskell} needs to be a strong profunctor already):

 ```haskell
 data ControlFlowP p i o where